plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 ## Plausible is now AGPLv3 licensed

 So how do we accomplish all that?
 We do it by changing our license.
-Plausible Analytics has now changed the license from the MIT to a newer licensing scheme called GNU General Public License V3 (AGPLv3).
+Plausible Analytics has now changed the license from the MIT to a newer licensing scheme called GNU Affero General Public License V3 (AGPLv3).
 Plausible version can be [found here](https://github.com/plausible/analytics/blob/master/LICENSE.md).

 This change makes no difference to any of you who subscribe to Plausible Cloud or who self-host Plausible, but it may upset a few corporations who tried to use our software to directly compete with us without contributing back.